ppetrovtv/pine_script_docs/source/language/Declaring_functions.rst

         ...
         <variable declaration or expression>

-The body of a multi-line function consists of a several statements.
+The body of a multi-line function consists of several statements.
 Each statement is placed on a separate line and must be preceded by 1 indentation (4 spaces or 1 tab).
 The indentation before the statement indicates that it is a part of the body of the function and not part of the